Breaking the Cycle: Bullying Prevention & Recovery in Pennsylvania Schools, Workplaces & Online (2026)

 PACER’s National Bullying Prevention Center – Guides for kids, teens, parents, and educators.

 Adaptive Behavioral Services – Online Therapy – Speak confidentially with licensed therapists who can help process bullying experiences and develop coping skills.
+Virtual therapy can be especially helpful for individuals who feel anxious returning to school or work settings.

 ❓ Frequently Asked Questions About Bullying